2018 IHG Rewards Review – WalletHub Editors

 |Min.
 Credit Required||Good Credit||Good Credit||Tie|

-The IHG® Rewards Club Traveler Credit Card is a solid option for people who don’t plan to charge a whole lot to their hotel credit card, thanks to its relatively low annual fee.
+The IHG® Rewards Club Traveler Credit Card is a solid option for people who don’t plan to charge a whole lot to their hotel credit card, thanks to its no annual fee.
 But the IHG® Rewards Club Premier Credit Card should be the top choice for frequent travelers who are ready to commit to IHG for hotel stays.
-The bigger bonus it provides will alone cover the added cost of its higher annual fee for two years.
+The bigger bonus it provides will help cover the added cost of its higher annual fee.
 You’ll also earn twice as much on IHG stays.

 How Much Are IHG Points Worth?

 IHG points fluctuate in value based on a number of factors, most notably, redemption method.
 Reward nights tend to be the best deal, with each point worth a bit more than three-quarters of one cent ($0.0077) on average.
 However, as you’ll see below, even this depends on your destination, travel dates and hotel of choice.

 |City||IHG Hotels*||Points Needed For A Free Night||Best Values||Worst Values|